AnnaNamLab/GoT-Multi_Manuscript/README.md

 ---

-Note: For stacked barplots showing genotyping results (proportion distribution of MUT vs. WT) across samples for each target, refer to the GoT-Multi-ML repository: https://github.com/AnnaNamLab/GoT-Multi-ML
+Note: For stacked barplots showing genotyping results (proportion distribution of MUT vs. WT) across samples for each target, refer to the "ml_genotyping.py" script of the GoT-Multi-ML repository: https://github.com/AnnaNamLab/GoT-Multi-ML